versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

-# See the VersionOne Data API with JSON in Action
+# See the VersionOne Data API with JSON Support in Action

 The VersionOne team is hard at work trying to make it easier for you to program against our [Core API](http://community.versionone.com/sdk/documentation/coreapi.aspx).

-As part of that, we're adding stronger support for simplified JSON requests and respones.
-Note that we're also adding support for YAML, which is even cleaner and simpler to write than is JSON.
+As part of that, we're adding stronger support for simplified [JSON](http://en.wikipedia.org/wiki/JSON) requests and respones.
+We're also adding support for [YAML](http://en.wikipedia.org/wiki/YAML), an even cleaner and simpler data format than JSON (JSON is actually a subset of YAML).
-But, JSON is the native format for JavaScript data, so we'll examine that here.
+But, since JSON is the native format for JavaScript data, we'll examine that here.

 **By following this how-to, you will:**

 * Explore our VersionOne Data API's JSON support by using a sample app running on our public test instance
-* Understand how to use VersionOne Data API parameters to search for Project Assets (Scope Assets) and shape the output
+* Understand how to use API parameters to search for Project Assets (Scope Assets) and shape the output
+* See how to format JSON requests for sending POST to the API to update Assets
 * Learn some handy tools in Google Chrome for inspecting HTTP requests and responses

 **What you'll need:**